Growth of k-dimensional systoles in congruence coverings: Growth of absolute systoles

 It is expected that as a function of the discriminant the regulator oscillates wildly between these bounds while staying closer to the upper bound for most of $\disc_K$.
 This conjecture is completely open even for the sequences of quadratic number fields.
-We refer to a beautiful Lenstra's article \cite{Lenstra08} for an introduction and more details about this topic.
+We refer to the beautiful Lenstra's article \cite{Lenstra08} for an introduction and more details about this topic.
 For us the number theoretic conjecture indicates that it may be possible to find congruence towers with a constant power systole growth in the intermediate range.

+Geometrically regulator is the volume of a higher dimensional parallelepiped span\-ned by the vectors associated to the independent fundamental units of a field.
+It appears that it is often impossible to choose these units to be simultaneously small which forces the regulator to be bigger than the lower bound.
+Similarly, volumes of the flat tori of sufficiently large dimension in a locally symmetric space are hard to get small because when we choose some meridians short, the others are forced to be long.
+This observation can be made more precise by exploiting the connection with number theory.
+For $r$-dimensional tori this is done in Section~\ref{sec:prelim-regulators}.
+We do not pursue the details regarding the intermediate dimensions $k$ but we notice that when $k \leq r_1'$ the situation changes and we can always choose small generators for the flat $k$-cycles.
+This is shown in part~1 of the proof of Theorem~\ref{thm3.1}.

 We can make an experiment with $\Gamma = \SL_3(\Z)$, representing perhaps the simplest non-trivial case.
-The quotient manifolds here will be non-compact finite volume spaces.
-Although in this paper we mostly consider compact arithmetic manifolds, it is expected that analogous results would hold for the non-compact arithmetic spaces.
+The quotients here will be non-compact finite volume manifolds.
+Although in this paper we mostly consider compact arithmetic manifolds, we expect that analogous results should hold for the non-compact finite volume spaces.
 The assumption that the base field $K = \Q$ simplifies the arithmetic of the computations.